Nidoprince/LeafDrop/README.md

 Things to add:
 --A Human vs AI mode so it can be played by one player.
+--Options menu so that you can change volumes and turn off music/sfx.
 --Actual balance for the game.
 As I live alone, I couldn't really fight myself, so while I tried to think of how to make each part balanced, I may very well have created a pretty broken game.
 Any feedback from testing on this would